|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Lat 35° 27' 17N Long 139° 27' 1E Atsugi Airfield is located at an elevation of 205' above sea level to the east of Atsugi in Kanagawa Prefecture in the Kantō Region on Honshū in Japan.
 To the northeast roughly twenty miles away is Tokyo.
 Today known as Naval Air Facility Atsugi (NAF Atsugi).

-Built prewar.
-A single 5,000' runway with a parallel taxiway.
+Built prewar as a military airfield with a single 5,000' runway with a parallel taxiway.